A recent Court of Queens Bench ruling plays directly into the strategy employed by the elder statesmen who run Winnipeg street gangs.

 The Sentencing Decision

-In arriving at her decision, sentencing Justice Colleen Suche conducting a pro vs con analysis.
+In arriving at her decision, sentencing Justice Colleen Suche conducted a pro vs con analysis.

 Her reasons in favour of an adult sentence included;